 For more information about STALIF choose one of the below options.

-While the vast majority of insurance plans cover STALIF, some fusion devices may be considered investigational by your insurance provider.
+While the vast majority of insurance plans cover STALIF and ACTILIF, some fusion devices may be considered investigational by your insurance provider.
 Though reimbursement coverage for stand-alone fusions continues to increase, not all insurance companies cover these procedures.
 Centinel Spine offers a Patient Assistance Line (PAL) to qualified patients to help them to navigate insurance coverage for this surgery.

 Important Patient Information: The resources provided on this site are for informational purposes only.